mrdotss/webadb/README.md

 * `--port` the local port to bind the server (defaults to `8080`)
 * `--adb-path` the path to the `ADB` binary
 * `--cert-file` the path to a `PEM` file you want to use to enable `HTTPS` support

+### Note
+currently you can't run it in windows (I'll fix ASAP), but you can run it in Linux.